 What’s more important though is Turner’s broad acting experience.
 After playing a vampire that had genuine character depth – a rarity these days – he also put in a truly compelling performance in the Agatha Christie miniseries, And Then There Were None.
 His biggest role so far though has been Poldark.
 The success of the series has led to Aiden Turner being an outside bet to succeed Daniel Craig as James Bond.
 That does raises the question of which would be the better role?

-Additionally, Cooper – like the others on this list – has the benefit of not being so recognisable that it would break the immersion of the role.
-Something that I felt contributed Hugh Jackman’s longevity was his ability to become the face of Wolverine, he didn’t have the baggage of previous highly recognised roles.
-Although Cooper has worked in blockbusters before he’s managed to avoid being type cast, that could play in his favour if he ever became Wolverine for an extended period.
+Additionally, Cooper – like the others on this list – have the benefit of not being so recognisable that it would break the immersion of the role.
+Something that I felt contributed Hugh Jackman’s longevity was his ability to become the face of Wolverine.
+He didn’t have the baggage of previous highly recognised roles.
+Although Cooper has worked in blockbusters before he’s managed to avoid being type cast, something that could play in his favour if he ever became Wolverine for an extended period.

 So, there you have it, 5 actors that I feel would suit the part of Wolverine and have the ability to do justice to Hugh Jackman’s iconic portrayal.
 Some are no doubt more likely than others thanks to the world of Hollywood contracts, but stranger things have happened.

 Agree with me?
 Or do you think someone else would be better for the role?